ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/authentication/solve-cluster-certificate-renewal-issue.markdown

 This is relevant for you -

 1. If you use RavenDB ETL or perform External Replication between two RavenDB clusters.
-     * If you use RavenDB Cloud where certificates are automatically renewed.
+     * If you use RavenDB Cloud where certificates are renewed automatically.
-     * If you used our Setup Wizard with Let's Encrypt, and certificates are auto-renewed.
+     * If you used our Setup Wizard with Let's Encrypt, and certificates are renewed automatically.
-     * If you used your own Let's Encrypt certificate, and you renew it yourself with the same private key.
+     * If you used your own Let's Encrypt **cluster** certificate, and you renew it yourself with the same private key.
-2. If you created your own client certificates using Let's Encrypt, and you renew them using the same private key.
+2. If you created your own Let's Encrypt **client** certificates, and you renew them using the same private key.

 {PANEL/}